University Pain and Spine Center

-Pain that radiates from your neck into your shoulder and arm may be the first indication you have cervical radiculopathy.
-At the University Pain Medicine Center, with offices in Murray Hill, New York City, and throughout New Jersey, the experienced pain management team offers conservative and surgical treatments to relieve pressure on your root nerve and ease chronic pain.
+have cervical radiculopathy.
+At the University Pain and Spine Center, with offices in Englewood Cliffs, Somerset, Freehold, Monroe Township, and Clark, New Jersey, the experienced pain management team offers conservative and surgical treatments to relieve pressure on your root nerve and ease chronic pain.
 The physicians customize therapy plans to your unique needs and work closely with you to ensure long-lasting results.
 Find out more about your options for treating cervical radiculopathy by calling or requesting an appointment online today.

 This condition is an irritation or compression of one or more nerve roots in the cervical spine.
 Because these nerves travel to the shoulders, arms and hands, an injury in the cervical spine can cause symptoms in these areas.
 Cervical radiculopathy may result from a variety of problems with the bones and tissues of the cervical spinal column.